Herbert Walther Award

 There are no membership or country of residence restrictions for nominees.
 Note - the nominee does not participate in the process, and accordingly, self-nomination is not permitted.

-- Name and contact information for the nominee and nominator
+1. Name and email address for the nominee

-- Nominee's vita or resume, listing educational background, positions held, and highlighting key: publications, patents, awards, honors, activities and OSA service
+4. Nominee's resume or CV, listing educational background, positions held, and highlighting key: positions, patents, awards, honors, activities, volunteer service, publications, and reports or product releases.

-- Four (4) letters of reference.
-Note - diversity of support is preferred; not all letters of recommendation should come from the nominee's institution.
+5. Four letters of reference (i.e., 4 is both the minimum and the maximum).
+Diversity of support is preferred; not all letters of recommendation should come from the nominee's institution.
 The nominator may not serve as a reference.
+The name and email address is required for each reference.